 Save the Children

-The use of explosive weapons in urban areas is one of the tragedies of our time.
+The use of explosive weapons in urban areas is one of the greatest tragedies of our time.
 The United Nations has stated that it is the largest cause of civilian deaths in today's conflict areas.

 The tool was created as a starting point, to promote awareness and stimulate discussion around what is acceptable in modern warfare, and to highlight the many dire consequences of the use of explosive weapons in urban areas - from direct fatalities, to contaminated water, to families torn apart and many more.